goossens/ObjectTalk/README.md

 ## Integrated Development Environment

-To round it all out, the ObjectTalk executable comes with a builtin development environment that allows editing and execution of the ObjectTalk elements:
+To round it all out, the ObjectTalk executable comes with a builtin development environment that allows editing, debugging and execution of ObjectTalk elements:

 - **ObjectTalk script editor**
 	- This editor provides a powerful syntax highlighting capability modeled after a subset of Visual Studio Code.